kiransilwal1/shoesly/README.md

-# This branch is still under development
+# This is a first version of the Shoesly App.

 # Shoesly Project